grahambell/crab/README.rst

     res/jquery.js

-To use Font Awesome icons, copy or symlink its ``fonts`` directory into Crab's ``res`` directory, and also place its stylesheet inside that subdirectory, giving::
+To use Font Awesome icons, copy or symlink its ``webfonts`` directory into Crab's ``res`` directory, and also place its stylesheet inside that subdirectory, giving::

-    res/fonts/font-awesome.css
+    res/webfonts/fontawesome-all.css
-    res/fonts/fontawesome-webfont.*
+    res/webfonts/fa-*.*

 Note that Font Awesome is not backward compatible between major version numbers.
-Crab now uses version 4 of Font Awesome.
+Crab now uses version 5 of Font Awesome.

 To use ansi_up to interpret ANSI color commands in cron job output, copy or symlink the ``ansi_up.js`` file into Crab's ``res`` directory::